 using DevExpress.Spreadsheet; // ...
 IWorkbook workbook = spreadsheetControl1.Document; Worksheet worksheet = workbook.Worksheets; // Create a range.
 CellRange rangeA2A4 = worksheet.Range["A2:A4"]; // Specify the name for the created range. rangeA2A4.Name = "rangeA2A4"; // Create a new defined name with the specifed range name and absolute reference.
 DefinedName definedName = worksheet.DefinedNames.Add("rangeC2D3", "Sheet1!$C$2:$D$3"); // Create a range using the specified defined name.
 CellRange rangeC2D3 = worksheet.Range[definedName.Name];

 Related GitHub Examples

-The following code snippets (auto-collected from DevExpress Examples) contain references to the Name property.
+The following code snippet (auto-collected from DevExpress Examples) contains a reference to the Name property.

 The algorithm used to collect these code examples remains a work in progress.
 Accordingly, the links and snippets below may produce inaccurate results.
 If you encounter an issue with code examples below, please use the feedback form on this page to report the issue.